MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 ## How to avoid call disconnection

-Ensure the following behaviors to avoid call drops:
+Avoid the following actions to prevent call drops:

-- Don't refresh your browser when you're in an active call.
-When you select refresh, even if you select cancel on the confirm refresh dialog, the page is unloaded, and the call is disconnected.
+- Refresh your browser or select browser bookmark icons when you're in an active call.
+When you select refresh, even if you select cancel on the confirm refresh dialog, the page is unloaded.
+You will be disconnected from the call, and the customer will hear hold music until you rejoin the call from the **My work items** section of **Omnichannel Agent Dashboard**.
+If you're disconnected from your browser for a longer duration than a few minutes, the call is reassigned to another agent in the queue.
-- Don't select browser bookmark icons on the Customer Service workspace or Omnichannel for Customer Service app browser tab when you're in the middle of an ongoing call.
-- Don't open other apps that will need access to the microphone.
+- Open other apps that will need access to the microphone.
+It'll result in loss of the your audio connection, and the customer will not be able to hear you.
-- Don't open the Customer Service workspace or Omnichannel for Customer Service app in more than one tab in the browser.
+- Open the Customer Service workspace or Omnichannel for Customer Service app in more than one tab in the browser.
+It causes issues in agent presence.
-- Always select the **End** button and then close the session.
-Don't close the session directly to end call.
+- Close the session directly to end call.
+Select the **End** button and then close the session always.

 ### See also